ethanp/Notes/Misc Papers Notes.md

     * C-Store gets reasonable write speed as well
     * Reduces the number of disk-accesses per query
 3. __Data is stored by column__ rather than by row
-4. Read-only transactions are implemented to include high availability and snapshot isolation
+4. Read-only transactions include high availability and snapshot isolation
-5. It is shown to be __substantially faster__ than popular commercial products
+5. Shown to be __substantially faster__ than popular commercial products
-6. In most DBMSs, attributes for a record ("tuple") are placed contiguously in storage
-    * This makes writing new records to disk easy
+6. In most DBMSs, attributes for a record ("tuple") are placed contiguously in storage to make writing new records to disk easy
 7. However data warehouses are optimized for ad-hoc queriyng, ie. _"read- optimized"_, like CRM systems, card catalogs, etc.
     * For this, the *column store* architecture---in which values for a single column ("attribute") are stored contiguously---are more efficient
-8. Column storage means irrelevant attributes needn't be brought into memory
+8. Now, irrelevant attributes needn't be brought into memory
-9. With modern speed-tradeoffs, we should trade CPU ineffiency for disk efficiency because disk bandwidth is so low compared to CPU speeds
+9. Modern speed-tradeoffs imply we should trade CPU ineffiency for disk efficiency; disk bandwidth is low compared to CPU speeds
-10. We can do this by encoding abbreviations of the set of values, and storing the encoded form of our attribute values
+10. Do this by encoding abbreviations of the set of values, and storing the encoded form of our attribute values
-    * Also we can forget about byte/word-aligning values on disk
+    * Also, forget about byte/word-aligning values on disk
 11. B-trees are good for a write-, but not a read-optimized world
-    * For read-optimization, we prefere bit-map, cross-table, and materialized- view index structures, with _no_ B-tree at all.
+    * For read-optimization, we prefer bit-map, cross-table, and materialized- view index structures, with _no_ B-tree at all.
 12. So here, each column is stored separately, each sorted in its own way
     * Or the same column may be stored multiple times, sorted in different ways
         * This redundancy also happens to increase data availability
 12. Projection --- groups of columns sorted on the same attribute
-13. A "grid" environment is assumed, where each node has private disk and memory
+13. We assume "grid" environment, where each node has private disk and memory
-14. Data is horizontally partitioned across various nodes
+14. Horizontally partition data across nodes for _intra-query parallelism_
-    * This facilitates _intra-query parallelism_
-15. Data structures are allocated to grid nodes automatically
+15. Allocate data structures to grid nodes automatically
-16. Want transactional, on-line updates, with delay to data visibility
+16. Want transactional, on-line updates; minimize delay to data visibility
 17. One writes to the write-optimized Writeable Store (WS) component, then the _tuple mover_ batches writes into the Read-optimized Store (RS)
     * Both are column-oriented
 18. Deletes go to RS, inserts to WS, and updates are implemented as an insert and a delete

-End of intro.
-Rest is work in progress.
+### Data Model

+* Relational logical data model, but physically only store projections

+Hmm

+* Reading this would probably be much more profitable *after* having read more about typical relational database internals because this is all about what they did *w.r.t.* what is normally done.

 # Networking